 There is so much to see at Granville Island, especially beyond the Public Market.
-Though the world-famous Public Market is certainly our favourite reason to visit, you won’t want to miss the works of Canada’s best artisans, craftspeople and the numerous cultural landmarks on the Island.
+Though the world-famous Public Market is the crown jewel of the Island, you won’t want to miss the works of Canada’s best artisans, craftspeople and the numerous cultural landmarks.
 It’s easy to spend 3-4 hours at Granville Island, especially when you realize all of the places to eat and drink!

-The Granville Island Public Market is the main attraction on the Island and you’ll inevitably wish for a second stomach!
+The Granville Island Public Market is the main attraction of the Island.
+You’ll inevitably wish for a second stomach!
 If nothing else, be sure to leave room for an Old-Fashioned, Honey-Dipped Donut from Lee’s Donuts!
 You’ll see our Granville Island Market Tour guests drooling at the window of Lee’s as we wait for our freshly-glazed donuts!

 Seagulls rule Granville Island.
 They are accustomed to eating the best food in Vancouver and they won’t be shy to claim your meal!
 It’s best not to leave your food unattended on a bench and to keep your eyes peeled while sitting under trees!

-Vancouver is attempting to be the World’s Greenest City by 2020, and eliminating plastic bags is a big part of this initiative.
-Pack a reusable bag for your trek to Granville Island or purchase a $2 souvenir tote from the machines inside the Public Market!
+Vancouver is attempting to be the World’s Greenest City by 2020 and eliminating plastic bags is a big part of this initiative.
+Pack a reusable bag for your trek to Granville Island or purchase a $2 souvenir tote bag from the machines inside the Public Market!

 Aside from the Granville Island Public Market, one of our favourite places to eat, drink and explore is Railspur Alley.
 Along this pathway, you can stop for a gin tasting at Liberty Distillery, try on a hand-painted silk, taste artisan sake made with locally-grown rice…and so much more!